Antonia Wright, I Scream, Therefore I Exist, 2011, HD video, 4 minutes and 2 seconds

 International Center of Photography (ICP), New York, NY, 2008.

-The New School, New York, NY, 2005.
+The New School, MFA in Creative Writing, concentration in Poetry.
+New York, NY, 2005.

 SOLO EXHIBITIONS